 Frank has also published his own work: the textbook Getting to the Heart of Your Chart: Playing Astrological Detective (2012), and his book of essays Horoscope Snapshots (2014), plus the modern classic Palmistry 4 Today (originally Rider, 2002, new edition 2010), which has been translated into half a dozen languages.

 Through Flare and the LSA, Frank has also published smaller volumes that have proved immensely popular.
 These include: Solar Arc Directions (2011), The Astrology of Love, Sex and Attraction (2015), Humour in the Horoscope (2015), The Midheaven: Spotlight on Success (2016) and Dialogues: Tools for the Working Astrologer (with Mark Jones, 2016).

-The next period of 2017–18 will see Flare launch a new textbook from Frank, republish Frank’s best-selling, second palmistry book (Hamlyn, 2004), and publish a horary volume from Richard Swatton.
+The year 2018 has seen the publication of Frank’s new forecasting book, The Solar Arc Handbook, and The Book of Music Horoscopes, a collection of over 500 charts and 35 essays from leading astrologers that aims to fundraise for astrology students to attend various conferences worldwide.
+2018–19 will see Flare launch a new textbook from Frank, republish Frank’s best-selling, second palmistry book (Hamlyn, 2004), and publish a horary volume from Richard Swatton..